crrips/notes_app/README.md

 GEMINI_API_KEY =
 ```

-To start the bot using Docker and docker-compose, run:
+To start the app using Docker and docker-compose, run:
 ```
 docker-compose up --build
 ```